AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 content-type: reference
 exl-id: 90eb6a78-e867-456d-b1cf-f62f49c91851
 ---
-# Invalidating Cached Pages From AEM {#invalidating-cached-pages-from-aem}
+# Invalidate cached pages From AEM {#invalidating-cached-pages-from-aem}

 When using Dispatcher with AEM, the interaction must be configured to ensure effective cache management.
 Depending on your environment, the configuration can also increase performance.

-## Setting up AEM User Accounts {#setting-up-aem-user-accounts}
+## Set up AEM user accounts {#setting-up-aem-user-accounts}

 The default `admin` user account is used to authenticate the replication agents that are installed by default.
 Create a dedicated user account for use with replication agents.

-For more information, see the [Configure Replication and Transport Users](https://experienceleague.adobe.com/en/docs/experience-manager-release-information/aem-release-updates/previous-updates/aem-previous-versions#VerificationSteps) section of the AEM Security Checklist.
+For more information, see the section [Configure replication and transport users](https://experienceleague.adobe.com/en/docs/experience-manager-release-information/aem-release-updates/previous-updates/aem-previous-versions#VerificationSteps) of the AEM Security Checklist.

 <!-- OLD URL from above https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/security-checklist.html#VerificationSteps -->

-## Invalidating Dispatcher Cache from the Authoring Environment {#invalidating-dispatcher-cache-from-the-authoring-environment}
+## Invalidate Dispatcher cache from the Author environment {#invalidating-dispatcher-cache-from-the-authoring-environment}

 A replication agent on the AEM author instance sends a cache invalidation request to Dispatcher when a page is published.
 Dispatcher refreshes the file eventually in the cache as new content is published.